Ioannis Amanatidis

 Ioannis Amanatidis (Ιωάννης Αμανατίδης, /el/; born 3 December 1981) is a Greek football manager and former player.
 As a player, Amanatidis played as a striker and winger, and was active professionally in Germany.
 He also represented Greece at senior international level.
+He is the current general manager of Super League 1 club Iraklis.

 Club career

 Amanatidis was born in Kozani, Greece.
 His family immigrated when he was nine years old to Stuttgart where he joined Stuttgarter SC.
 Two years later he went to VfB Stuttgart academy.
 In 2002, he started his Bundesliga career having already played on loan for Greuther Fürth in lower divisions.
 After a clash with then VfB Stuttgart coach Felix Magath over his lack of opportunities he was given on loan to struggling Bundesliga side Eintracht Frankfurt where he impressed despite the eventual relegation of the team to second division.

 In the summer he signed on free to 1.
 FC Kaiserslautern, but after only one season he signed again to the newly promoted Eintracht Frankfurt side and was instrumental in the team's attack scoring regularly and eventually becoming the captain of the team in the 2007–08 season.

 In April 2008, it was reported that the captain of Eintracht has agreed to an extension of his contract till 2012 with the club.

 On 18 July 2011, Amanatidis officially announced his retirement from professional football.
 He finished his career having 325 appearances (98 goals, 24 assists) in all competitions.